 Track the evolution of toasts: structure, wording, and social expectations across eras

-Adopt a compact, era-aware toast protocol: greeting, blessing, closing raise; adjust wording to fit audience and space.
+Employ a concise, age-appropriate toast approach: greeting, blessing, closing raise; tailor wording to suit audience and venue.

-envoys should deliver lines consistently, believed in shared meaning, ensuing moments guiding social mood; hence transitions arrive smoothly until shifts occur.
+Envoys should deliver lines consistently, believe in shared meaning, ensuing moments guiding social mood; hence transitions arrive smoothly until shifts occur.

-Toasts shifted from rigid, one-voice proclamations to collaborative murmurs; dozens of patrons lift glass in unison, as hundreds of fingers trace a ritual circle around drinks, signaling acceptance and belonging.
+Toasts shifted from rigid, one-voice proclamations to collaborative murmurs; dozens of patrons lift glass in unison, as hundreds of fingers trace a ritual circle around drinks, signalling acceptance and belonging.

-In some periods, fish-related humor or aphorisms cropped up, yet purists stayed focused on clarity and taste; purists bring order to ritual amid dozens of voices.
+In some periods, fish-related humour or aphorisms cropped up, yet purists stayed focused on clarity and taste; purists bring order to ritual amid dozens of voices.

 Era-based structure and speech patterns

-During eras of ceremonial grandeur, lines tended to be longer and more formal; later, concise phrases replaced long oratory, yet core aim remained to honor participants.
+In eras of ceremonial grandeur, lines tended to be longer and more formal; later, concise phrases replaced long oratory, yet the core aim remained to honour participants.

-andrei notes that social momentum favors accessible language, where witty quips coexist with sober references to healthy community.
+Andrei notes that social momentum favours accessible language, where witty quips coexist with sober references to healthy community.

 Etiquette, beverages, and social signals